The advice you need to set yourself up for success when immigrating to New Zealand.

 There is support available in the workplace for new migrants

 Most New Zealand employers are sympathetic towards the struggles of migrants settling into a new country and a new job.

 For this reason, you’ll find that many employers are happy to help you in the first couple of weeks by:

 - Assigning you a ‘buddy’ – a colleague – to answer your questions and to help you through the first couple of days or weeks

 - Giving you time off during the day to take care of appointments or paperwork related to your immigration

 - Granting extra leave days or letting you work remotely to take care of something back in your home country

 More opportunities for development

 New Zealand’s population is small.
-At last count (November 2021), just over 4.8 million people called New Zealand home.
-That’s roughly half the number of people living in London!
+At last count (July 2022), just over 5 million people called New Zealand home.
+That’s roughly how many people live in Sydney, Australia!

 In a small team, you’re likely to be more involved in the business activities, leading to more opportunities for professional development, and you stand a greater chance of getting noticed and promoted.